Armored Core: Nine Breaker

-Armored Core: Nine Breaker is a 2004 third-person shooter mecha video game developed by FromSoftware for the PlayStation 2.
+Armored Core: Nine Breaker is a 2004 third-person shooter video game developed by FromSoftware for the PlayStation 2.
 It is the ninth entry in the Armored Core series and a spin-off to Armored Core: Nexus.

 Nine Breaker removed story missions and placed much more focus on the Arena mode found in previous games.
 Training missions reveal that an organization has put the Arena mode together in order to train pilots for a potential future war as currently all corporations are at peace.

 Players pilot mech robots called Armored Cores in a competitive Arena ladder.
 Armored Cores can be customized with hundreds of parts, with some parts only available after completing certain achievements.
 A training mode allows for players to practice certain skills that can help them within the Arena and allow them to unlock additional parts for their mech.

 Gameplay

 In Nine Breaker, players pilot large mech robots called Armored Cores.
 Unlike previous games in the franchise, players are not hired for missions and no longer earn credits, instead being only focused on fighting Arena battles to raise the player's rank.

 A training mode included in the game includes 150 minigames for practicing specific exercises.
 Upon completion, the player is rated on their performance in the exercise.
 Within the Arena mode, players are placed onto a competitive ladder and must earn points from winning matches to advance on the ladder.

 While previous games required that the player purchase customization options for their mech, Nine Breaker unlocks a majority of its parts from the start and allows others to be earned through performance achievements in the training or arena modes.

 Previous multiplayer offerings return in Nine Breaker.
 Players can fight each other in 2 player split-screen modes or local network play.